 Destination: Prince of Wales Island, Alaska

 6 Reasons We Love Prince of Wales Island.

-1. Experience the Spirit and Reality of Responsible Tourism on Prince of Wales Island: Lead by the local people, this economy is quickly changing from unsustainable natural resource exploitation to resource conservation and nature tourism.
+1. Experience the Spirit and Reality of Responsible Tourism on Prince of Wales Island: The local people lead the way here, this economy is quickly changing from unsustainable natural resource exploitation to resource conservation and nature and indigenous culture tourism.

 2. Explore a (Temperate) Rainforest!
 Prince of Wales Island is in the heart of the planet’s largest temperate rainforest.